 I used to think making cinnamon rolls was incredibly challenging, but as long as you're patient with the rising, it's totally doable!
-These Sourdough Discard Cinnamon Rolls are a great way to use up some of your sourdough discard and make a delicious treat (breakfast, brunch, dessert??).
+These Sourdough Discard Cinnamon Rolls are a great way to use up some of your sourdough discard and make a delicious treat for breakfast, brunch, or a sweet afternoon treat!
 I added raisins to the filling, but you could easily change that for something else (check out some of my favorite variations below)!

 Ingredients

-You likely have everything you need in your pantry, ready to make these Sourdough Discard Cinnamon Rolls!
+There are only a few ingredients you'll need to make these Sourdough Discard Cinnamon Rolls!

-- Dairy-free milk: this will be where your recipe starts!
-I like to use almond milk, but this would work with any dairy-free milk.
-You could also use water, but I find the milk adds a nice flavor (and a little more fat content).
-Heat the milk in the microwave until warm but not boiling.
+- Dairy-free milk: This will be where your recipe starts!
+I like to use almond milk, but this would work with any dairy-free milk or regular dairy milk.
+Heat the milk in the microwave until warm but not boiling, about 30-45 seconds.
+Make sure your milk is unflavored.

-- Egg: you will want the egg to be room temperature as well.
+- Egg: You will want the egg to be room temperature before adding to the recipe.

-- Raisins: these are optional, but I think they add a nice pop to the recipe.
-See the variations section below for a few other add-in ideas!
+- Raisins: These are optional and you can certainly leave them out (I know there are some strong opinions about raisins!), but I think they add a nice pop to the recipe.
+See the variations section below for a few other add-in ideas.

-- Confectioner's sugar: this is the base for the icing on top.
-I like to sift the sugar so it's extra smooth, but it's not essential!
+- Confectioner's sugar: This is the base for the frosting on top.
+You can sift the sugar so it's extra smooth in the frosting.

 See full recipe below for detailed directions.

 Letting the dough rise for enough time is the key to success with this recipe.
-There are a few steps you'll need to follow to create the best Sourdough Discard Cinnamon Rolls possible!
+There are a few easy steps you'll need to follow to make these Sourdough Discard Cinnamon Rolls!

-Roll the dough into a roughly 9x14inch rectangle on a floured surface.
+Roll the dough into a roughly 12x18-inch rectangle on a floured surface.

-Spread the dough with the softened butter, then sprinkle with cinnamon, brown sugar and raisins.
+Spread the dough with the softened butter, then sprinkle with cinnamon, brown sugar and drained raisins.
+Be generous with the filling!

 From the short end of the rectangle, roll the dough into a log.
 It shouldn't be loose, but doesn't need to be super tight, either!

 Place the pieces cut-side up in a greased 8x11-inch baking dish.
-They may not fill the pan fully, but they will expand.
-Cover with a towel and let rise 30-45 minutes.
+They may not fill the pan fully, but they will expand with the second rise.
+Cover with a towel and let rise for 45 minutes.

-After the second rise, the rolls will fill the pan.
+After the second rise, the rolls should fill the pan.
 Bake for 30-35 minutes until golden brown.
 Set aside to let cool.

-Once cooled, spread the rolls with the icing and serve.
+Once cooled, spread the rolls with the frosting and serve.

-Hint: If you add the icing before the rolls are cooled, they will still be delicious.
-The icing will melt and soak into the rolls a bit (not a bad thing!).
+- Let the rolls cool before adding the frosting.
+If you add the frosting before the rolls are cooled, they will still be delicious.
+The frosting will melt and soak into the rolls a bit (not a bad thing!).

 How to Cut Cinnamon Rolls

 Cutting the rolls is an important step.
-First, you want to make sure the rolls are equal in size so they will cook evenly.
-If they're a little bit off (especially those end pieces), that's ok, but you want to get them as close as possible to the same size.
+You want to make sure the rolls are equal in thickness so they will cook evenly.
+If they're a little bit off (especially those end pieces), that's ok, but you want to get them as close as possible to the same thickness.

-There are two ways to cut the cinnamon rolls:
+There are two ways to cut cinnamon rolls:

 - Use dental floss: This is my preferred method.
 Use an unflavored dental floss (if it's flavored, you'll taste that in the final rolls!) and wrap it around the log.
-Cross the ends over the log and pull to pinch cut the rolls.
+Cross the ends over the log and pull to pinch-cut the rolls.
 Dental floss is ideal here as it's very thin and strong and will cut through the dough easily.
-I do not recommend using kitchen twine, or a thicker string to try to do this, as that will tear the rolls rather than cutting them.
+I do not recommend using kitchen twine, or a thicker string to try to do this, as that will tear the rolls rather than cutting them cleanly.

 - Use a sharp knife: You can also use a large, sharp knife to cut the rolls.
-Again, you want them to be equal size, and try to get a crisp cut rather than a tear.
-I like to use an 8-inch chef's knife so you can make one clean cut (rather than needing to make a sawing motion with a smaller knife).
+Again, you want them to be equal in thickness, and try to get a crisp cut rather than a tear.
+I like to use an 8-inch chef's knife so you can make one clean cut (rather than needing to make a sawing motion with a smaller knife or a serrated knife).

 What is Sourdough Discard?